JNRowe/vim-configs/localcfg/plugin_vim_ledger.rst

 .. note::

-    44 was arrived by grepping ten years of ledger_ data, and adding 10% to the minimum *I* would need.
+    44 was arrived at by :command:`grep`’ing ten years of ledger_ data, and adding 10% to the minimum *I* would need.
 Your mileage may vary.

 Use :wikipedia:`ISO-8601 <ISO_8601>` compatible date format::